Getting Around Town

 Bublr Bikes is greater Milwaukee’s locally operated, non-profit bike- share system.
 It’s ideal for short distance point-to-point trips, allowing users to pick up a bicycle at one self-serve Bublr bike station and drop it off at another.
 There are currently more than 100 bike stations located throughout Milwaukee and surrounding communities.
 For information about pricing, bike station locations and how to use the bikes, please visit bublrbikes.org.

 General Mitchell International Airport is located just off I-94, south of Milwaukee and offers convenient hourly and daily parking.
-It provides approximately 135 daily departures to 45 non-stop destinations.
-Principal commercial airlines include: Air Canada, American, Delta, Frontier, One Jet, Southwest and United.
-For more information, please visit its website: www.mitchellairport.com.
+It provides more than 200 daily departures to more than 44 non-stop destinations.
+Principal commercial airlines include: Air Canada, Alaska, Allegiant, American, Delta, Frontier, One Jet, Southwest, United and Volaris.
+For more information, please visit its website: www.flymke.com.

 Lake Express Ferry